yangshun/front-end-interview-handbook/questions/html-questions.md

 ### Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.

-All the above mentioned technologies are key-value storage mechanisms on the client side.
+All the above-mentioned technologies are key-value storage mechanisms on the client side.
 They are only able to store values as strings.

 |                                        | `cookie`                                                 | `localStorage` | `sessionStorage` |
 | -------------------------------------- | -------------------------------------------------------- | -------------- | ---------------- |